bc-marine-canvas/bc-marine-canvas/content/covers/winter-covers.md

 ---

-On the surface, shrink wrap might seem like the most cost effective way to protect your boat when it's on the hard.
-Compared to a canvas winter cover, shrink wrap is less expensive—until you start thinking about shrink wrap as an annual cost.
+On the surface, shrink wrap might seem like the most cost effective way to protect your boat for the winter season.
+Shrink wrap seems less expensive until you start thinking about shrink wrap as an annual cost.
+Often, a canvas cover will pay for itself within five years, and last for many years to come.

 <!--more-->

-On average, a canvas winter cover will pay for itself within five years.
-If cared for, a winter cover can last 20 years or more.
-Even estimating conservatively, a winter cover that lasts 15 years will pay for itself two or three times over.

 ## Benefits of a canvas winter cover

 In addition to the potential cost savings, a canvas cover has other benefits that make it an attractive alternative to plastic shrink wrap:

-- Canvas covers provide better access without awkward smile entries
+- Canvas covers provide easier physical access than shrink wrap
 - You can put on and take off your winter cover by yourself
 - Canvas covers are reusable and don't generate waste each year
 - Canvas won't trap moisture and prevents mold and mildew